arcus-azure/arcus/community/blog/2022-06 .NET 6 finally comes to Arcus Templates in v0.8 release/README.md

 Azure Functions differ from the usual message pump setup because the message is already being received by the function's trigger; whether it is a message on an Azure Service Bus queue or a topic subscription.
 Since the trigger already takes over the work of the message pump, we only need to route messages.

-Easy extensions on the Azure Functions types allow you to register your message handlers the same way as with a message pump setup.
+Easy extensions on the `IFunctionsHostBuilder` allow you to register your message handlers the same way as with a message pump setup.

 ```csharp
 using Microsoft.Azure.Functions.Extensions.DependencyInjection;